dorcoh/blog/index.md

 ## Intro

 Hello!
-I'm Dor, an engineer and a researcher.
+I'm Dor :)

 I hold a B.Sc. in Industrial Engineering & Management (Information Systems major), and an M.Sc. in Information Management Engineering, which I earned at the Technion.

 My interests revolve around the fields of software engineering, algorithms, data science and applied machine learning research.

 Willing to use this website as a medium for sharing my ideas and thoughts, tutorials or projects.
-Hope you find it useful :)
+Hope you find it useful!

 ## Research